 At Advanced Nursing + Home Support, our goal is to provide elderly individuals and family members the support they need to thrive, and we know that staying active plays a huge role in health and happiness.
 Here, we’ll share the benefits of an active lifestyle, tips for how to keep seniors active, and activities for senior citizens.

-As seniors live longer, many of them live alone for longer periods of time.
-This can lead to isolation and, in many seniors, depression.
+Unfortunately, being inactive can have some serious consequences.
+Especially for seniors who live alone, it can lead to isolation and even depression.
 One of the keys to keeping senior citizens healthy, happy, and thriving is for them to maintain an active lifestyle.

 Following retirement, many senior citizens feel they have lost their reason for getting up and out of the house every day.
 Short of getting a paying part-time job, volunteering is a great way for an older adult to have somewhere to go daily and make a difference in the community.

 Food banks, schools, and pet rescue shelters are great places for seniors to explore volunteer opportunities.
-Many non-profit organizations need skills older adults developed during their careers – legal knowledge, accounting, tutoring—and are thrilled to have someone help fill the gaps in their offerings.
+Many nonprofit organizations need skills older adults developed during their careers—such as legal knowledge, accounting, or tutoring—and are thrilled to have someone help fill the gaps in their offerings.